 It will not have any consequences for you to work reduced, as long as you continue to work in a position that is at least 80%.
 You do not need to report this to UDI or the police.

-Pay and working conditions must not be under the Norwegian standards, the position must provide a salary of at least NOK 246 246 annually before tax, and you must fulfill the other requirements for your residence permit as a skilled worker.
+Pay and working conditions must not be under the Norwegian standards, the position must provide a salary of at least NOK 246 246 annually before tax, and you must fulfil the other requirements for your residence permit as a skilled worker.

 You can later apply for a renewal of your residence permit or for a permanent residence permit.